Occupational Therapy (OT)

 Three letters of reference must accompany the application.
 Two of these must address the applicant’s educational abilities/performance.
 One letter must address the applicant’s interpersonal/communication skills as observed in a volunteer or paid-employment setting.

 Applications are accepted beginning in the fall of the year before a candidate will begin the program.
-Applications close on January 15th.
-However, candidates are encouraged to submit their applications to the Graduate School by the end of December to ensure that all applications are complete in time for review.
+Candidates are encouraged to submit their applications to the Graduate School by the end of December to ensure that all applications are complete in time for review.
 Once submitted, applicants should periodically review their application status on the Graduate School website and contact the Graduate School about missing items.
 Admission to the occupational therapy program is a competitive process and not all qualified students are admitted.
 Applicants will be notified of admission mid-March.

 UNH B.S./M.S.
 Students (Advanced-standing) Applying to the Entry-Level Professional Master’s Degree Program

 Students in the combined B.S./M.S. program must apply for admission to the Graduate School to enter into the professional master’s degree program, meet Graduate School requirements for entry into the graduate portion of their program, and be officially admitted by the Graduate School.
 This process occurs in the spring semester of the senior year.
-The application period opens on February 1st and closes on March 31st.
-An overall minimum grade point of 3.0 and a grade of B- or better in all senior-level OT coursework are required for admission.
+An overall minimum grade point of 3.0 and a grade of B- or better in all OT coursework are required for admission.

 Two letters of references must accompany the application for B.S./M.S. students: